Computer Science

 Students that have been admitted to either the UTSC Year 1 Math or UTSC Year 1 Statistics admissions categories are eligible to apply for the Computer Science Specialist POSt.
 Admission will be based on academic performance in the required A-level courses, identified above.
 The admission requirements change each year depending on available spaces and the pool of eligible applicants, and students are cautioned that there is no guarantee of admission; as such, students are strongly advised to plan to enroll in backup programs.

-Students that have not been admitted to a UTSC Year 1 CMS admissions category (Computer Science, Mathematics, or Statistics) must achieve a final grade of at least A- in both MATA31H3 and CSC/MATA67H3 the first time they complete these courses in order to be eligible to apply for a CS Specialist POSt.
+Students that have not been admitted to a UTSC Year 1 CMS admissions category (Computer Science, Mathematics, or Statistics) must achieve a final grade of at least A- in both MATA31H3 and CSCA67H3 the first time they complete these courses in order to be eligible to apply for a CS Specialist POSt.
 This is a strict requirement.
 Admission will be based on academic performance in the required A-level courses, identified above.
 The admission requirements change each year depending on available spaces and the pool of eligible applicants, and students are cautioned that there is no guarantee of admission; as such, students are strongly advised to plan to enroll in backup programs.

 For more information about the admission requirements, please visit the following CMS webpage.